Ford Escort (Europe): First generation (1967)

-In addition to the Mexico, the RS1600 was developed with a 1,601 cc Cosworth BDA which used a Crossflow block with a 16-valve Cosworth cylinder head, named for "Belt Drive A Series".
-Both the Mexico and RS1600 were built at Ford's Advanced Vehicle Operations (AVO) facility located at the Aveley Plant in South Essex.
-As well as higher performance engines and sports suspension, like the Mexico these models featured the strengthened bodyshell.
+In addition to the Mexico, the RS1600 was developed with a 1601 cc Cosworth BDA, which used a crossflow block with a 16-valve Cosworth cylinder head, named "Belt Drive A Series".
+Both the Mexico and RS1600 were built at Ford's Advanced Vehicle Operations facility located at the Aveley Plant in South Essex.
+With higher-performance engines and sports suspension, like the Mexico, these models featured the strengthened bodyshell.

 Ford also produced an RS2000 model as an alternative to the somewhat temperamental RS1600, featuring a 2.0 L Pinto (OHC) engine.
-This also clocked up some rally and racing victories; and pre-empted the hot hatch market as a desirable but affordable performance road car.
+This also clocked up some rally and racing victories and pre-empted the hot hatch market as a desirable but affordable performance road car.
 Like the Mexico and RS1600, this car was produced at the Aveley plant using the strengthened bodyshell.

 The Escort was built in Germany and Britain, as well as in Australia and New Zealand.

 Model range

-All models 1100 and 1300 were offered in 2 door Saloon, 4 door Saloon and 3 doors Estate versions.
+All models 1100 and 1300 were offered in two-door Saloon, four-door Saloon, and three-door Estate versions.

 New Zealand

-Ford New Zealand's Seaview plant in Lower Hutt built 1.1 and 1.3-litre versions, initially as Deluxe (1.1) and Super (1.3) two-door sedans plus panel vans.
+Ford New Zealand's Seaview plant in Lower Hutt built 1.1- and 1.3-litre versions, initially as Deluxe (1.1) and Super (1.3) two-door sedans plus panel vans.
 The four-door sedan was added in 1970.
-Trim levels were revised after the 1972 UK facelift with just one run of 1.3XLs (with the GT instrument pack) before these were downgraded to 'L' trim.
+Trim levels were revised after the 1972 UK facelift with just one run of 1.3XLs (with the GT instrument pack) before these were downgraded to L trim.
 Base and L trims were offered to the end of the Mk I run.
 Some 1.6 Mexicos were imported in 1973–74 after the government temporarily freed up import licensing owing to a shortage of new cars.
 Estate versions were mostly imported.

 Australia

 The Mk I was produced by Ford Australia from 1970 to 1975 as a two- or four-door saloon and as a two-door panel van.
 1100 cc and 1300 cc engines were offered, as was the 1558 cc twin cam unit., the last only in the Escort Twin Cam model, which was renamed the Escort GT 1600 in late 1971.
-Some 67,146 examples of the Mk I were built in Australia, with local sourcing bringing the Australian content of the vehicles to 85 per cent.
-In 1975 Ford Australia imported 25 MK1 RS2000 Escorts from England for sale in the local market.
+Some 67,146 examples of the Mk I were built in Australia, with local sourcing bringing the Australian content of the vehicles to 85%.
+In 1975, Ford Australia imported 25 MK1 RS2000 Escorts from England for sale in the local market.

 Israel

 Assembly of the Mk I Escort was undertaken by Automotive Industries in Upper Nazareth, in conjunction with the local distributor, Israeli Automotive Corp.
 Assembly from UK-sourced kits started in April 1968.
-The last Mk I, a light green 1100cc two-door, was produced on 14 November 1975.
-A total of 14,905 units were assembled in Israel, including 105 Escort 400 vans.
+The last Mk I, a light green 1100 cc two-door, was produced on 14 November 1975.
+A total of 14,905 units was assembled in Israel, including 105 Escort 400 vans.